Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection: QUANTIZER DESIGN

 \subsection{Maximum J-divergence Method}

-JD can be written in terms of the relative entropy for discrete probability distributions $P$ and $Q$ observed under the two hypotheses $H_0$ and $H_1$, respectively, as follows:
+J-divergence can be written in terms of the relative entropy for discrete probability distributions $P$ and $Q$ observed under the two hypotheses $H_0$ and $H_1$ respectively as follows:

-where the relative entropy between two pmfs $P(x)$ and $Q(x)$ is given as follows:
+where the relative entropy between two probability mass function (pmf) $P(x)$ and $Q(x)$ is given as follows:

-where $\chi$ denotes the alphabet of the pmfs for $P$ and $Q$.
-In our context, JD measures the distributional distance or dissimilarity between the distributions of the observations under two hypotheses $H_0, H_1$ and this can be used to find the local thresholds.
+where $\chi$ denotes the alphabet of the discrete pdfs for $P$ and $Q$.
+In our context, $J$-divergence measures the distributional distance or dissimilarity between the distributions of the observations under two hypotheses $H_0, H_1$ and this can be used to find the local thresholds.
 The choice of local thresholds facilitates the design of local detectors which in turn determines the performance of the whole system.
-An estimate of the expected value for the JD can be obtained by averaging the contribution to the JD over the distribution of sensor locations and noise realizations as performed for entropy of the observations in $(\ref{lrcm})$ and can be written as:
+An estimate of the expected value for the {J} -divergence can be obtained by averaging the contribution to the J-divergence over the distribution of sensor locations and noise realizations as performed for entropy of the observations in $(\ref{lrcm})$ and can be written as: